joortcom/eiffel_rename/README.md

 ## Doc: Please read the eiffel_rename.pdf

+### Abstract

+We discovered a loophole in Eiffel’s field renaming mechanism when applied to the diamond problem of multiple inheritance.
+To fix the loophole we propose to abandon the renaming’s reference identity semantics; we introduce a concept called virtual field, and propose two methods: the first method is manual fix with help from enhanced compiler rules, e.g. direct virtual field access is only allowed in accessor methods (among other rules); and the second method is automatic, we introduce rename dispatching based on the object’s type view stack, hence provide an improved solution to multiple inheritance (esp. for unplanned MI).
+And our proposed rename dispatching can be implemented and work with current OOP languages e.g. by a meta-compiler as pre-processor.

 ## Software: Please make sure you have following Eiffel compilers installed on your system:

 1. ISE EiffelStudio4 22.12.10.6463 (released in 2022)